Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Proofs of the results concerning Section

 \begin{proof} Without loss of generality, we only prove the case for $\hat{\pi}_i$.
 From Condition~\ref{cd:overlap} and using the monotonicity of the link function $\phi$, we have that almost surely, there exists a $M_\gamma^*$ such that

 Using \Holder's inequality, we have

 where for the last inequality we use Condition~\ref{cd:prop} and that $s_\pi = o(\sqrt{n} / \log p)$.
 Thus the statement of this lemma is proved. \end{proof}

-Armed with the above lemma, we can see that in the large sample limit, $\hat{\tau}_\dipw$ is numerically equivalent to the estimator by redefining $\hat{\pi} \coloneqq \phi(X^\top \hat{\gamma})$, which in turn makes $\hat{\tau}_\dipw$ numerically equivalent to a variant of the DIPW estimator~\citep{wang2020debiased} in asymptotic sense.
-This allows us to obtain the following intermediate result on the asymptotic property of $\hat{\tau}_\dipw$:
+Armed with the above lemma, we can see that in the large sample limit, $\hat{\tau}_\dipw$ is numerically equivalent to the estimator by redefining $\hat{\pi} \coloneqq \phi(X^\top \hat{\gamma})$, which allows us to apply the same analysis in \citet{wang2024debiased} to understand the asymptotic property of $\hat{\mbb \mu}$.
+Specifically, we have